Melchizedek6809/Nujel/README.md

 --------------------------------------------------------
 A Lisp inspired language for games and other latency sensitive applications.
 Development started in order to give [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) a scripting runtime.
-While Nujel is still very early in development, and for the most part just a terrible Scheme, it is stabilizing rapidly.
-Even though the language is still very much in flux, the following points might give you an idea as to which direction Nujel is going in and which tradeoffs have been made.
+While Nujel is still very early in development, and for the most part just a terrible Scheme, it is evolving rapidly.

+## Future direction
+To get an idea about the design and future direction of Nujel have a look at the [FUTURE.md](/FUTURE.md).

+## Current status
+Here is a collection of features already implemented, or about to be finished.
+- [X] Extensive test suite
+- [X] Lexical scoping
+- [X] Exceptions
+- [X] WASM support
+- [X] Formated output (inspired by python3/rust/zig)
+- [X] Maps (using binary Trees)
+- [X] Garbage Collection (Mark-and-Sweep)
+- [X] Macros (expander written in Nujel itself)
+- [ ] Continuations
+- [ ] Bytecoded (already included but not used by default)

+## Try it out
-If you want to give it a spin, you can try out a current [WASM Build](https://wolkenwelten.net/nujel/).
+You can try out a current [WASM Build over here](https://wolkenwelten.net/nujel/).

 ### GitHub CI (Windows/MacOS/Ubuntu)
 | Master | Develop   |